Registered charities in Jersey08 Nov 2019

 The Charities Law details the effects of registration, which include a requirement that the entity must provide public benefit in accordance with its registered public benefit statement and, if it would like to amend that statement, must provide evidence of a reason justifying that request.

-The Charities Law contains requirements for various matters to be reported to the Commissioner (such as changes to the information recorded on the register, and reportable matters), and provides for annual returns of prescribed information to be sent to the Commissioner.
-There are also enabling provisions within the Charities Law to require annual returns to include details of payments made to an entity's governors.
+The Charities Law requires various matters to be reported to the Commissioner (such as changes to the information recorded on the register, and reportable matters), and provides for the submission of annual returns.

 Governors of registered charities

-The Charities Law introduces the term of "governor".
+The Charities Law refers to "governors".
 The governors of a trust will be its trustees, and the governors of a foundation will be its council members.
-In addition to such governors' duties as trustees or as council members, the Charities Law introduces a duty for governors of a registered charity to seek, in good faith, to ensure that the charity:
+In addition to such governors' duties as trustees or as council members, the Charities Law imposes a duty on governors of a registered charity to seek, in good faith, to ensure that the charity:

 - acts in a manner that is consistent with its registered charitable purposes and with its registered public benefit statement; and